digi2002/scSimClassify/README.md

 # scSimClassify

-This repository contains a Python implementation of scSimClassify as
+This repository contains a Python implementation of scSimClassify.

 Four major modules are included: